-In challenging environments, such as parking structures, hospitals, airports and high density venues, UWB technology outperforms other technologies in terms of accuracy, power consumption, robustness in wireless connectivity, and security, by a wide margin.
+In challenging environments, such as parking structures, hospitals, airports and high density venues, ultra-wideband (UWB) technology outperforms other technologies in terms of accuracy, power consumption, robustness in wireless connectivity, and security, by a wide margin.

 UWB securely determines the relative position of peer devices with a very high degree of accuracy and can operate with line of sight at up to 200 meters.
 In contrast to narrow band wireless technologies, the use of wide bandwidth means UWB provides very stable connectivity, with little to no interference and offers highly precise positioning, even in congested multi-path signal environments.

 By calculating precise location, fine ranging based on UWB is a more secure approach to closing and opening locks, whether those locks are installed on a car door, a warehouse entryway, a conference room, or your front door.

 The History of UWB Within IEEE 802

 UWB previously served as a technology for high data-rate communication and as such was in direct competition with Wi-Fi.
 Since then, UWB has undergone several transformations:

 - UWB has evolved from an OFDM-based data communication to an impulse radio technology specified in IEEE 802.15.4a (2ns pulse width); and